How Much Do TikTokers Make? Here’s 7 of the Highest-Earning TikTokers

-TikTok has become one of the fastest-growing apps in recent history, crossing over 1 billion active users threshold recently.
-It was released in 2017 by the Chinese company ByteDance.
+TikTok has become one of the fastest-growing apps in recent history, crossing over the 1 billion active users threshold in 2021.
+It was released internationally in 2017 by the Chinese company ByteDance.
 The app’s success drove ByteDance’s value to $400 billion as of last fall, according to the South China Morning Post.

 Some of TikTok’s most popular accounts are also enjoying big profits.
-Smart TikTokers who capitalize on the fact that the average user spends over eight hours every month on the platform can make as much as $5 million per year.
+Smart TikTokers who capitalize on the app’s reach collectively earned over $55.5 million last year, according to Forbes.

 The former U.S. administration wanted to ban TikTok in America out of concerns that the Chinese government could access private user data.
 Although the Biden administration took an outright ban off the table, the Commerce Department has proposed new rules that could further restrict apps owned outside the U.S., Barron’s reported.
 In the meantime, there’s money to be made on TikTok.
 Here’s how.